Personal Sales Call: 1.800.221.4408, Business Sales Call: 1.866.326.7549

 May 16, 2022 5:56 pm

 If we open up a conversation about how we see the day, as leaders, it always starts with outlook.
-It’s our attitude to what lies ahead.
-Our aspiration and anticipation about what we get to and how we do it, in our own daily walk and through the efforts of our team and organization.
+Our aspiration about our own daily walk through the efforts of our team and organization.

-When I have worked with new leaders, I have always been intrigued when they ask, “But what about when you are not feeling it?”
-It being the tasks in the job, leading others, communication, coaching, etc. In essence, asking if it’s OK to have a bad day, or working in circumstances beyond one’s control and just feeling overwhelmed.
+When working with new leaders, I have always been intrigued when they ask, “But what about when you are not feeling it?”
+It being the tasks in the job, leading others, communication, coaching, etc. In essence, asking if it is okay to have a bad day, or just feeling overwhelmed.

 Optimism and Leadership Style

-Optimism is defined as hopefulness and confidence about the future or the successful outcome of something.
+How is Optimism defined?
+It is defined as hopefulness and confidence about the future or the successful outcome of something.
 In psychology, it’s defined as a mental attitude characterized by hope and confidence in success and a positive future.
 Optimists are those who expect good things to happen.
 A pessimist is the opposite, predicting a less favorable outlook and outcome.

-As I firmly believe, leadership is not just what you do; it’s who you are.
-It’s also how you are seen in all circumstances.
-You get to demonstrate what good looks like.
-You get to decide which posture to take, for yourself, your team, and your organization.
+As I firmly believe, leadership is not just what you do; it is who you are.
+It is also how you are seen in all circumstances.
+You get to demonstrate what good looks like and which posture to take.
 You may not control the circumstances, but you do control how you respond to them.
-You choose that.

 Think of people and of leaders you have had in your journey.
 The ones that always stayed positive.
 Professionally and personally.
 What was it about them?
 How would you evaluate their optimism?
 What about you?